 - Don’t forget that a secured loan many mean lower rates but it also means more risk.
 When you put your possessions or property up as collateral for a loan, you run the risk of losing them if you default on the loan.

 - Don’t take a personal loan for debt consolidation with the services of a debt settlement company.
 Debt settlement means hiring a company to negotiate with your creditors to lower the amount you owe.
 This may sound ideal but there are a few caveats.
 For starters, it can be a costly path to take.
 Debt settlement is also a lengthy process — sometimes taking years!
 Another warning: you could even end up paying more in interest over the lifetime of the loan than you would have.
 This happens when the repayment term is extended.
 Finally, when you settle your debts with a debt settlement, it can have a powerfully destructive impact on your credit score.
+To improve your rating before apply for a loan will be a move you’ll never regret in future.
+It’s likely to help you qualify for better loan rates and that’s never a bad thing.

 No matter what, you’ll always owe that money.
 Even if you simplify your life by taking out a personal loan, you’re not reducing the amount you owe until you’re actually paying it down with cold, hard cash.
 Follow a sound plan, keep at it, and you’ll soon be on the road to financial health.